MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/components/Address.md

 ## Description

 The address component can be used whenever a user has to enter a UK based address.
-It offers out of the box validation against the standard UK and British overseas terrority postcode format and gives tailored error messages for each field based on input.
+It offers out of the box validation against the standard UK and British overseas territory postcode format and gives tailored error messages for each field based on input.

 The [GDS guidance for addresses](https://design-system.service.gov.uk/patterns/addresses/) was used as a basis for the component and [WCAG2.2](https://www.w3.org/WAI/WCAG22/Understanding/) compliance is offered out of the box.